 Teaching and supervisions:

 Each student will have two supervisors, one of whom will be among the Professors and Associate Professors of the Warwick Writing Programme.
 You will meet with your supervisors, together or separately, at least once a month during the teaching year (if full time) or twice a term (part time).
 These meetings should normally be in person but may sometimes be conducted remotely when convenient to both parties.
 You will also have a personal tutor, whose role is pastoral.
 There is no taught component of this degree, but each student is invited to a one-to-one meeting with our subject librarian to explore resources for his or her project.
 Students will participate in the online research skills modules, seminars, talks and events provided for and by research students in the department.

 How to apply:

 You need a Master’s degree or equivalent in a subject related to your proposed project, with a grade of at least 65 or equivalent.
 We require two references from people familiar with your work and, if English was not the medium of instruction for your previous degrees, an IELTS score of at least 7.5 or equivalent.
 In exceptional circumstances we may be able to vary these conditions for applicants able to demonstrate compelling evidence of advanced writing experience and an awareness of the critical requirements of creative writing practice in an academic environment.
 This would require the submission of both creative and critical writing reaching at least the standards of MA level work.

 It is recommended that you approach your preferred supervisor before submitting your application.
-Primary supervisors are Mr Will Eaves, Prof Maureen Freely, Prof David Morley, Prof Sarah Moss, and Dr Jonathan Skinner.
+Primary supervisors are Mr Will Eaves, Prof Maureen Freely, Prof David Morley, Prof Sarah Moss, Dr Jonathan Skinner and Prof Andrew Williams.
 Each student will also have a second supervisor, who may be outside the Writing Programme; we will arrange interdisciplinary supervision where appropriate.